Amalaltlb/Zara-Sales-Analysis/README.md

 ## 💡 What I Learned

-- Extracting actionable insights from sales performance data
+- Preparing and cleaning a Kaggle retail dataset using Python Pandas
-- Visualizing metrics to support product and pricing decisions
+- Applying feature engineering to enrich raw data (e.g., calculating revenue from price and quantity columns)
-- Using feature engineering to enrich datasets (e.g., revenue calculation)
+- Translating business questions into dashboard metrics (placement impact, promotion effectiveness, seasonal demand)
-- Building a business-oriented dashboard using Power BI
+- Building a business-oriented Power BI dashboard with KPI cards, filters, and actionable recommendations for non-technical stakeholders